AWN1000 10G Sensor - Mirroring DeploymentUpdated Nov 13, 2023

 - Hewlett Packard Enterprise (HPE) ProCurve switch

 Create a 10G mirror port connection.
-Using the appropriate cable and port for your sensor type, connect LAN0 (10G copper or 10G Twinax) or LAN13 (10G fiber) on the sensor to a mirror port on your network switch:
+Using the appropriate cable and port for your sensor type, connect LAN0 on the sensor to a mirror port on your network switch:

-- 10G Twinax — Passive Twinax 10G cables with an SFP+ transceiver installed on each end.
+- 10G Twinax — Use a passive 10G Twinax cables with an SFP+ transceiver installed on each end.

-- 10G fiber — LC-LC short range multi-mode fiber cable.
+- 10G fiber — Use an LC-LC short range multi-mode fiber cable.

 (Optional) Create an additional 10G mirror port connection.
-Repeat the previous step with a port applicable to your sensor:
+Repeat the previous step with port LAN1, LAN2, or LAN3.

 (Optional) Create 1G mirror port connections.
-Using a CAT6 RJ45 Ethernet cable, connect any of the following ports on the sensor to a mirror port on your network switch:
+Using a CAT6 RJ45 Ethernet cable, connect any of these ports on the sensor to a mirror port on your network switch: